tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 3. Select “Install Windy Plugin”

-4. Select “Load plugin directly from URL”

-5. Paste this string after the url already present in the input box:

-          12216047/windy-plugin-soarcalc/1.0.2/plugin.min.js

-6. Press "install untrusted plugin" and SoarCalc will be available on the main menu.
+4. SoarCalc should appear in the list of available plug-ins.
+If so simply select it, otherwise please follow [Load plugin directly from URL](#load-plugin-directly-from-url).

-7. It can be opened either from the main menu or more normally from the context menu (right mouse on the map)
+5. SoarCalc is now installed and can be opened either from the main menu or more normally from the context menu (right mouse on the map)

 ### Mobile